Eggless Buttercream Frosting/ Icing

 In a large mixing bowl, beat the softened butter using an electric mixer on medium-high speed for about 5–7 minutes until it becomes pale and fluffy. - Add Sugar Gradually

 Reduce the speed to low.
 Slowly add the sifted powdered sugar, 1 cup at a time.
-Mix well after each addition to avoid a sugar cloud. - Add Vanilla and Milk
+Mix well after each addition to avoid a sugar cloud. - Add Vanilla and cream

-Once all the sugar is incorporated, add vanilla extract and 2 tablespoons of milk.
+Once all the sugar is incorporated, add vanilla extract and 2 tablespoons of cream.
 Beat again on medium speed for 2–3 minutes until creamy and smooth. - Adjust Consistency

-If the buttercream is too thick, add a little more milk (½ tablespoon at a time).
+If the buttercream is too thick, add a little more cream (½ tablespoon at a time).
 If too thin, add more powdered sugar (a few tablespoons at a time). - Final Whip

 Increase the speed to high and whip for another 1–2 minutes for extra fluffiness.
 Your buttercream is ready to use!